Understanding Commercial Security: Key Components and Benefits for Construction

 Commercial security refers to a range of methods and tactics designed to protect enterprises from risks such as theft, vandalism, and unauthorised entry.
 It includes physical security measures like surveillance cameras, access control systems, alarm systems, and cybersecurity protocols for digital asset protection.

-Why is commercial security important in the building industry?
+Why is commercial security important in the construction industry?

 How can integrated monitoring tools help reduce risks on construction sites?